-Brand focused games are a great medium for brands to engage their customers in a playful and thoughtful way.
-Games invite meaningful, positive and pleasurable interaction with a brand, with a high recall value.
+PuzzleMe Games invite meaningful, positive and pleasurable interaction with a brand, with a high recall value.

-Game ad units
+Interactive game ad units

-Smart Games also provide a safe environment for advertisers, as the users are in a positive frame of mind and away from other distractions while they’re striving to mildly challenging puzzles that leave them with a sense of accomplishment on completion.
+Smart Games also provide a safe environment for advertisers, as the users are in a positive frame of mind and away from other distractions while they’re striving to mildly challenging puzzles that leave them with a sense of accomplishment upon completion.

-- 1024x300px ad-unit for Hulu show ‘The Dropout’, with a crossword based on the show (choose unit sizes at the top to see the different layouts)
+- 1024x300px ad-unit for Hulu show ‘The Dropout’, with a Crossword based on the show (choose unit sizes at the top to see the different layouts)

-- 970x250px ad-unit for a Netflix show, with a word search game.
+- 970x250px ad-unit for a Netflix show, with a Word Search game.
 The clues represent the characters in the show.

-- 728x90px ad-unit for Hilton, with a quiz based on their menu.
+- 728x90px ad-unit for Hilton, with a Quiz based on their menu.

 Companies like Netflix, Delta Airlines and Shopify have used PuzzleMe to run promotion campaigns on popular websites.

 PuzzleMe look & feel customization features, special effects and multimedia features can be creatively leveraged to provide a deeply branded experience to the users.
 The content of the games can be related to the product being promoted to playfully highlight the campaign elements.

 Here is a puzzle commissioned by Netflix for its show, The Chair.
 The puzzle clues are related to the theme of the show and the experience folds in Netflix brand assets.
 As users solve the puzzle, a cut-out of Sandra Oh, the star of the show, periodically comes in to encourage the user to finish the puzzle.
 When the puzzle is complete, a special audio message recorded by Sandra is played as a reward, and solvers are directed to the show’s website.